Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 What Pet Kills the Most Owners?

 If you’re expecting to see an exotic pet listed here, think again.
 A study by Dogsbite shows that Pit Bulls continue to be responsible for the most fatal attacks in the U.S., killing 284 people between 2005 and 2017.
-This is even though the breed only accounts for 6.5 percent of all US dogs.
+This is even though the breed only accounts for 6.5% of all U.S. dogs.

 What Are the Dangers of Owning an Exotic Pet?